Maknee/maknee.github.io/_posts/2018-08-05-Reverse engineering an Android Game - Analyzing the Anti-Cheat - Part 1.md

 ## Extra finds
 There's a `float highSpenderProbability` that is stored in a class.
 All I can say is that is value is used to determine if the user is a [whale](https://www.reddit.com/r/gaming/comments/63lvak/what_is_a_whale/).

-## Bypassing the anticheat

-This series is only about analyzing the anticheat.

-I do not endorse cheating, especially in online games.